545zhou/d3js_project_to_find_best_flight/README.md

 8. version 8 was the version submitted before.
 But there were some defects in it

-9. version 9 corrects some errors and typoes in version 8 and is currently newest version
+9. version 9 corrects some errors and typos in version 8 and is currently newest version

 version 7 tells the story.
 The versions before version 7 do not include storying telling or their webpage appearance may be bad but they are still important because they are the base of the final version.